Otto Jelinek: Business career

 In 1994, he moved to the Czech Republic, and became chairman of the Board of Directors of Deloitte & Touche Central Europe, and chairman and managing partner of the firm in the Czech Republic, a position he held until 2006.
 In 2007, Jelinek assumed the role of chairman of Colliers International, CEE Region.
 Jelinek was also a chairman of the society Olympiad for Czech Republic, which led the activities of Prague to become the host city of the 2020 Summer Olympics.

 In 2011, Jelinek became a Managing Partner with Passport Energy, a Canadian oil and gas company, with responsibility for corporate and financial affairs in Europe.

+Death

+Jelinek died on September 5, 2026, at the age of 86.
+He had been affected by Parkinson's disease for almost 20 years and was hospitalized at the Trillium Health Centre in Mississauga at the time of his death.